cupy/cupy/docs/source/tutorial/basic.rst

 Most neural network architectures contain multiple parameterized functions.
 :class:`FunctionSet` makes it easy to manage them.
-This class acts like a simple object, with attributes initialized by keyword arguments of the initializer
+This class acts like a simple object, with attributes initialized by keyword arguments of the initializer:

 .. doctest::